When you're just beginning as a photographer, there are plenty of things that you have to learn and master.

 Focal Length Examples

-In learning what is focal length, it's helpful to have a few examples of common focal lengths and the types of subject matter that they are well-suited to photograph.
+In learning what is focal length, it's helpful to have a few examples and the types of subject matter that they are well-suited to photograph.

 It's also helpful to know that the effective focal length of a lens changes depending upon the camera that's being used.